taoteh1221/Open_Crypto_Tracker/README.txt

 (get notifications sent to you, even when your PC / Laptop is offline):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can setup price charts or price alerts in your app install.
 Price alerts can be sent to email, mobile phone text, Telegram, and Alexa notifications.
-You will be alerted when the [configured default primary currency] price of an asset goes up or down a certain percent or more (whatever percent you choose in the settings), for specific exchange / base pairing combinations for that asset.
-You can even setup alerts and charts for multiple exchanges / base pairings for the same asset.
+You will be alerted when the [configured default primary currency] price of an asset goes up or down a certain percent or more (whatever percent you choose in the settings), for specific exchange / base pair combinations for that asset.
+You can even setup alerts and charts for multiple exchanges / base pairs for the same asset.

 Running price charts or price alerts requires setting up a cron job or scheduled task on the Ubuntu / Raspberry Pi / Windows 10 machine or website server (this is automated for Ubuntu and Raspberry Pi users using the automated FOLIO-INSTALL.bash script / Windows 10 users who run the ADD-WIN10-SCHEDULER-JOB.bat file), otherwise charts / alerts will not work.
 Also see the related settings in Admin Config for charts / alerts.